 - Form-based PDFs: Often, businesses have to deal with PDF forms, such as customer surveys or employee feedback forms.
 These PDFs are more structured than other types so you can make use of ReportMiner to extract key business data (such as customer information) and use it for reporting and analysis.

-Once you design an extraction template in ReportMiner, you can reuse it to automate extraction from PDFs with similar layouts.
-The tool allows you to read files from disparate sources, including the FTP server, email server, and unstructured files.
+Once you design an extraction template to extract data from PDF documents in ReportMiner, y86ou can reuse it to automate extraction from PDFs with similar layouts.
+The tool allows you to read PDF and Excel files from disparate sources, including the FTP server, email server, and unstructured systems.

 The extracted data can be further massaged and exported to a destination of your choice.
-Some popular options include Excel, databases, and .CSV file.
+Some popular options include Excel spreadsheets, databases, and .CSV file.